-NGOs may not serve as the named supporter on a Form I-134.
-However, if an organization or other entity is providing financial or other services to the beneficiary for the purpose of facilitating support, this information should be provided as part of the evidence submitted by the supporter with the Form I-134.
-USCIS will consider this information when determining the supporter’s ability to support the named beneficiary.
+An NGO may not serve as the named supporter on a Form I-134A.
+However, if an organization or other entity is providing financial or other services to the beneficiary for the purpose of facilitating support, the supporter should provide this information as part of the evidence they submit with Form I-134A.
+We will consider this information when determining the supporter’s ability to support the named beneficiary.

 - Does USCIS conduct background vetting on supporters?

 Yes.
-In addition to determining a potential supporter’s financial ability to support their beneficiary during the duration of the parole period, USCIS is also conducting security and background vetting on supporters, including serious public safety or national security concerns or red flags for exploitation or human trafficking risks.
+In addition to determining a potential supporter’s financial ability to support their beneficiary during the duration of the parole period, we also conduct security and background vetting on supporters, including for serious public safety or national security concerns or red flags for exploitation or human trafficking risks.

 - Does the supporter have to state that they will provide general support, or do they have to provide specific information about their support and contributions?